Translation covers of some triply periodic platonic surfaces: Translation covers of Platonic surfaces

 \begin{proof} We prove this theorem by picture.
 Figure~\ref{fig: two_cube} describes Mucube and the twofold cover of the cube where the edges are identified by translation or a half-translation.
-These two coverings are identical as half-translation surfaces, hence their twofold translation covers are identical.
+They are identical as half-translation surfaces, hence their twofold translation covers are identical.

 \end{proof}